 While high end sushi can be had in various major cities around the world, real omakase tempura restaurants are virtually non-existent outside Japan, which makes it an even more unmissable experience in our view while you’re in Tokyo.

 We’d also argue that unlike Michelin-starred sushi, where pricing can venture into the sort of three figure pricing range that elicits four letter words, tempura tends to be a more affordable affair.

 Where to eat tempura: Tenmatsu, Nihonbashi

 A recent find and conveniently located just north of the Nihonbashi bridge, Tenmatsu ticked all the boxes for us as far as tempura restaurants go.

 We loved chatting with friendly chef and smiling waitstaff, the cosy atmosphere without the stuffy formality of more top-end establishments, and of course the excellent tempura.

 Various meal formats are available, ranging from simple tendon (tempura on a rice bowl) sets at lunch, to the most elaborate omakase option.

 If choosing the omakase menu, the ingredients are selected by the chef.
-Each ingredient is carefully fried and served a piece at a time over the course of the meal, and placed on to a paper-lined plate in front of you as they emerge from the fryer.
-Each morsel is so perfectly and lightly fried at Tenmatsu they barely leave a trace of oil on the paper they rest on – a classic hallmark of truly fine executed tempura.
+One by one ingredients are carefully fried and served a piece at a time over the course of the meal on to a paper-lined plate in front of you as they emerge from the fryer.
+Each morsel is so finely fried at Tenmatsu they barely leave a trace of oil on the paper they rest on.

 Prices are very reasonable, with meal options to suit all ranges of budgets.